Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests are needed to check for unwanted effects.
 Be sure to keep all appointments.
 You may be taught how to check your blood pressure at home.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your treatment ends.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to prevent pregnancy while you are receiving this medicine and for at least 6 months after the last dose.
+If you think you have become pregnant while receiving this medicine, tell your doctor right away.